hohonuuli/vars/annotation_userguide.md

 ## Contacts

-For addition help with the VARS annotation interface please use the [MBARI-VARS Google Group](https://groups.google.com/forum/#!forum/mbari-vars)
+For addition help with the VARS annotation interface please use the [MBARI-VARS Google Group](https://groups.google.com/forum/#!forum/mbari-vars), or email mbari-vars at googlegroups dot com.

+For help with technical details or issues, contact [Brian Schlining](http://www.mbari.org/staff/brian/)